 Some people like warm lobster rolls dressed with butter.
 I occasionally pine for the magnificent examples served at Neptune Oyster Bar in Boston.
 But most of the time, cold lobster meat dressed with plain old Hellmann's mayo is the way to go, perhaps with a little extra squeeze of lemon.
 There's something about the combination of cold, fresh, sweet and tangy lobster meat in a warm, buttery bun that can make even the biggest, baddest Men from Maine go week in the knees.

 One thing you definitely want to avoid is letting your sandwich head into what I call "globster roll" territory.
 That is, when the mayo completely overwhelms the sweet lobster meat.
-Check out this photo for a prime example of a globster roll (but be warned, it ain't pretty).

 You can play games estimating the amount of mayo needed, but I've found that the very best way to get just the right amount of mayo to cling to your lobster is to toss it while the lobster is still warm with just a few teaspoons of mayo per pound of meat.
 Set the dressed meat in a strainer or colander over a bowl, then throw the whole thing in the fridge.
 Any excess mayo will drip out for you to discard (or sop up with bread, if you wish), leaving just the thinnest, flavor-enhancing coating on each piece.